driemworks/mercury-blockchain/README.md

 # FTP2P
-FTP2P is a blockchain to allow users (nodes) to securely share encrypted data with trusted peers without the need for a server.
-This is accomplished by through the use of asymmetric encryption and IPFS.
+FTP2P is a p2p file transfer tool.

 ## Getting Started

-- The storage layer required by FTP2P must be an IPFS gateway, public or private.
-This allows nodes to choose where their data is stored (WIP).
+### Pre requisites
+- FTP2P accomplishes decentralized file transfer by leveraging the `CID` of data stored in IPFS.
-    - for more info on IPFS, see https://docs.ipfs.io/install/ipfs-desktop/
+Though not technically used in this project, for more info on IPFS, see https://docs.ipfs.io/install/ipfs-desktop/

 ### Installation
-- run `go install ./cli/...`
+- navigate to the root directory `ftp2p/` and run `go install ./cli/...` to install the go modules

 ## Usage
 ### CLI commands